 With Teresa gone, dissension arose within the Reform itself.
 John’s courage and forthrightness in upholding Teresa’s vision led to his removal from his various offices and his assignment to one of the poorest monasteries.
 There John lived as a simple monk gathering chickpeas in the garden, and found more time for prayer and meditation.

 Meanwhile, John’s self-styled enemies within the Reform mounted a smear campaign to disgrace him.
 One of his brother monks, hoping to get him expelled from the Order, went around the monasteries seeking defamatory information.
 The campaign proved unsuccessful, but some of John’s spiritual brothers, concerned frothier own reputations, began to pull away.

-When John fell sick and needed to be moved closer to medical treatment, he was given a choice of going to Baeza, where head many friends or to Ubeda.
+When John fell sick and needed to be moved closer to medical treatment, he was given a choice of going to Baeza, where he had many friends or to Ubeda.
 He said: “Take me to Ubeda rather than Baeza.”
 Sensing that death was near, John wanted to end his life in obscurity.

 “This is all God’s doing”

 The superior of the monastery at Ubeda received John coldly, assigned him one of the poorest rooms, and denied him visitors and adequate medical care.
 “This is all God’s doing,” John said calmly amidst great physical suffering.
 A few months before his death he wrote a brother monk: “Where you don’t find love, put love and you will find love.”

 Eventually, John’s calm acceptance of his circumstances won over the superior.
 John died December 14, 1591 at age 49.
 On news of his death, crowds of the poor flocked to view his body and kiss his hands and feet.

 One of John’s best-known poems beautifully describes those qualities of humility and selflessness that were the hallmark of his life and the source of his ever-deepening joy: